 Park Day has the potential to be an extremely rewarding and productive source of volunteer labor for the maintenance and upkeep of your site, as well as an opportunity to promote your site and its unique history.
 Take advantage of volunteers’ efforts where your site needs it the most, whether it’s painting, planting trees, trail building, trash pickup, or something else.

-In 2018, one hundred and fifty-seven sites throughout the country participated in Park Day, bringing nearly 7,000 volunteers and donating over 24,000 man-hours.
+In 2019, one hundred and sixty sites throughout the country participated in Park Day, bringing nearly 7,000 volunteers and donating over 24,000 hours.
 We hope to further increase participation at Park Day sites again this year!

 4. How do I register?